 On top of rebuilding transmissions, we also provide diagnostic services on most vehicles.
-We can service and repair the drive line for most makes and models, which involves the transmission, transfer case, front and rear differential, and drive shafts.
+We can service and repair the driveline for most makes and models, which involves the transmission, transfer case, front and rear differential, and drive shafts.
 During this process, we can provide your vehicle with both factory or non-factory remanufactured transmissions and components.
 We honor warranties ranging from 24-month/24,000 miles and 36-month/100,000 miles.
 At Jack Smith’s Transmission, we offer complete clutch repairs, including OEM-type parts, pilot bearing, throw out bearing, and resurface flywheels.
 We typically use LUK clutch kits and our warranties on clutch jobs are a solid 12-month/12,000 miles.
-We also provide brake and shock repairs, NC Emissions and Safety inspections, engine diagnostics and tune-ups, and general services and maintenance for both individual and fleet vehicles.
+We also provide brake and shock repairs, NC Emissions and Safety inspections, engine diagnostics, tune-ups, and general services and maintenance for both individual and fleet vehicles.
 We accept and work with most extended warranty companies and have full transmission fluid services.
 Ask us about a complimentary transmission check, and FREE TOWING!!

 The transmission of your vehicle is completely necessary for your vehicle to run and perform.
-Because it is such a major component to your engine, it can also encounter problems ranging from minor to major.
+Because it is such a major component of your engine, it can also encounter problems ranging from minor to major.
 It is important to have your transmission regularly serviced and maintained to allow it to work up to its full potential.
 We can perform a diagnostics test on your transmission if you feel like your vehicle may be experiencing any issues.
 The first two major signs that you need to have your transmission checked is if your car will not go anywhere, or if it is going but not smoothly.

 There are different parts that go into building your transmission.
 These components all serve different purposes.
 The bell housing is a cone-shaped metal casing that can be visible to the human eye.
 The gears are made up of two forms: the main gears and the secondary gears.
 You need all of these to function properly in order for your transmission to perform all of its abilities.
 Transmission fluid is important because it allows all of the working pieces inside the transmission to remain lubricated while they are in constant motion.
 If you notice your transmission leaking a reddish-colored fluid, this is transmission fluid and you must get it fixed as soon as you can.
 The transmission filter works by passing all of the fluid in your engine and cleaning out any impurities and gunk allowing your gears to shift appropriately.